WTO approves European tariffs on Boeing jets and other U.S. goods

 The appellate panel can no longer function because the U.S., unhappy with WTO rulings against its imposition of trade tariffs in other cases, has refused to appoint new judges to the body.

-President Donald Trump and Lighthizer have each been sharp critics of the WTO.
+President Donald Trump and U.S. Trade Representative Robert Lighthizer have each been sharp critics of the WTO.

 If Democratic presidential challenger Joe Biden were to win the election next month, that would almost certainly improve U.S.-EU relations and could potentially hasten a settlement.
 However, Biden wouldn’t want to be seen as a pushover on trade talks, making the immediate impact unclear.